(On sabbatical leave 2015-16: Visiting Scholar, Laboratory on Int’l Law & Regulation, School of Global Policy & Strategy, UCSD)

-(PhD, University of California, Irvine, 2002) Cichowski is Director of the Comparative Law & Society Studies Center and Associate Professor in the Department of Political Science with a joint appointment in the Law, Societies and Justice program at the University of Washington.
-She is a member of the European Studies Faculty in the Jackson School of International Studies and adjunct Faculty in the Gender Studies Department at UW.
-Her visiting research positions include Visiting Research Fellow at the European University Institute, Florence, Italy (1998-99), Visiting Fellow at the Max Planck Institute, Bonn, Germany (2000) and Program Director and Visiting Faculty at the UW Rome Center, Rome, Italy (2003, 2005).
+(PhD, University of California, Irvine, 2002) Cichowski is Associate Professor in the Law, Societies and Justice program with a joint appointment in the Department of Political Science and adjunct faculty in the School of Law at the University of Washington.
+She is a member of the European Studies Faculty in the Jackson School of International Studies and adjunct Faculty in the Gender, Women and Sexuality Studies Department at UW.
+Her visiting research positions include Visiting Scholar at the School of Global Policy & Strategy, UCSD (2015-16), Program Director and Visiting Faculty at the UW Rome Center, Rome, Italy (2003, 2005), Visiting Fellow at the Max Planck Institute, Bonn, Germany (2000) and Visiting Research Fellow at the European University Institute, Florence, Italy (1998-99).